AmandaCIdev/JS-Hackathon-Quizmasters/README.md

 ## UX/UI:

-+ Simple navigation and clear instructions ensure a smooth user experience for all ages and skill levels.
++ Simple navigation: A clear instruction to ensure a smooth user experience for all ages and skill levels.
 + Responsive Design: Adapts to different devices, from smartphones to desktops, for accessibility and convenience to all users.
 + Visually Appealing: Produce visuals and animations to keep users engaged throughout the quiz.